 Let me tell you: There are few feelings as great as entering a bar at noon and being welcomed with cheers by a group of old, inebriated drunks with whom you’d already shared some beers two bars ago.

 Only adding to that great feeling is the fact that Ships is just an incredible dive bar.
 And our bartender, Louis,e was really awesome.

 Whenever you bring up Ships in conversation, people usually bring up the old rule commonly associated with the place — that there’s no cursing allowed and, if you drop any curse words, you’ll be kicked out the door.
 When Louise was asked about the no cursing rule, though, she just laughed.

 “Fuck if I care,” she said.

 All in all, the day was actually pretty great.
-Getting up early like that just to go drink is a bit of a task, sure.
-But we all know how much fun day drinking can be.
-And, aside from one or two shady characters at the Starlight and that one creepy drunk guy who was refused service at The Goat, everyone we met was awesome.
+Sure, getting up early like that just to go drink is a bit of a task.
+But we all know how much fun day-drinking can be.
+Plus, aside from one or two shady characters at the Starlight and that one creepy drunk guy who was refused service at The Goat, everyone we met on this journey was straight-up awesome.